hotwax/oms-documentation/integrations/netsuite/created-orders-feed.md

 In NiFi, the required sales order data is fetched by connecting to the OMS transactional database, and this data is prepared in the format required by NetSuite.

 Some of the important conditions for sales order data are:
-1. To identify sales order, order_type_id = 'SALES_ORDER' in OrderHeader entity is used
+1. To identify sales order, order_type_id = 'SALES_ORDER' in OrderHeader entity is used.
-2. The sales order which already have attr_name = 'NetsuiteItemLineId' in Order_Item_Attribute entity are excluded since they are already synced to NetSuite and so should not be included again in the feed
+2. The sales order which already have attr_name = 'NetsuiteItemLineId' in Order_Item_Attribute entity are excluded since they are already synced to NetSuite and so should not be included again in the feed.
+3. TODO Add required fields missing handling

 <details>
   <summary>SQL to fetch customer data from OMS</summary>